 Columbia College has many physical facilities to support academic programs.
 Please visit Columbia College's Resource and Facilities page for more information.
-For a complete list of Columbia College’s main campus buildings, please visit Campus Buildings.
+For a complete list of Columbia College’s main campus buildings, please visit Campus Buildings page.

-Columbia College is accredited by the Higher Learning Commission and a member of the North Central Association since 1918.
+Columbia College is accredited by the Higher Learning Commission since 1918.
 The College is also approved for teacher preparation by the Missouri State Department of Elementary and Secondary Education.
-The Nursing program is accredited by the Missouri State Board of Nursing.
-Students wishing to file a complaint with he Higher Learning Commission can do so at: firstname.lastname@example.org.
+The Associate in Science in Nursing (ASN) program is accredited by the Missouri State Board of Nursing.
+Students wishing to file a complaint with the Higher Learning Commission can do so at: email@example.com.

 Click on the links below to view Columbia College faculty.